eclipse-apoapsis/ort-server/config/secret-file/README.md

 It can also be used in production with mechanisms that inject secrets as files into containers.
 One example of such a mechanism is the [Agent sidecar injector](https://developer.hashicorp.com/vault/docs/platform/k8s/injector) of HashiCorp Vault, which can create volume mounts for Kubernetes pods containing files with secrets.
-The content of such files, which secrets to export and in which format, can be configured using annotations in interested pods.
+The content of such files, which secrets to export, and in which format, can be configured using annotations in interested pods.

 ## Configuration

-In order to activate `ConfigSecretFileProvider`, the application configuration must contain a section `configManager` with a property `secretProvider` set to the value "secret-files".
+To activate `ConfigSecretFileProvider`, the application configuration must contain a section `configManager` with a property `secretProvider` set to the value "secret-files".
 In addition, there is only one configuration property supported for the list of files with secrets to be consumed by the provider.
 Here the full paths must be specified in a comma-delimited list; this is a mandatory property.
 The fragment below shows an example: